ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 ### At runtime

-In a running container, which includes the deploy hook, your Project variables, Environment variables, and $partner_full-provided variables are all exposed as Unix environment variables and can be accessed by your application through your language's standard way of accessing environment variables.
+In a running container, which includes the deploy hook, your Project variables, Environment variables, and Web PaaS-provided variables are all exposed as Unix environment variables and can be accessed by your application through your language's standard way of accessing environment variables.

-$partner_full-defined variables will be exposed directly with the names listed above.
+Web PaaS-defined variables will be exposed directly with the names listed above.
 Project and environment variables will be merged together into a single JSON array and exposed in the `$PLATFORM_VARIABLES` environment variable.
 In case of a matching name, an environment variable will override a variable of the same name in a parent environment, and both will override a project variable.

 For example, suppose we have the following variables defined: